Kinks Multiply Mesons: Numerical Results for the Kink

 At order $O(\lambda)$ the probability density $P_{\rm{diff}}$ and the total probability $P_{\rm{tot}}$ are proportional to $\lambda$, so in the plots we will divide them by $\lambda$.
 We use the parameters $m=1$, $\sigma=20$.
 We have numerically checked that as long as the value of $\sigma$ satisfies $1/m\ll\sigma$ , the value of $\sigma$ will not affect the numerical results.

-We begin in Fig.~\ref{pdiff} by plotting the probability density \beq P_{\rm{diff}}(k_2)=\int dk_3 P_{\rm{diff}}(k_2,k_3) \eeq that one of the two final mesons will have momentum $k_2$.
+We begin in Fig.~\ref{pdiff} by plotting the probability density $P_{\rm{diff}}(k_2)=\int dk_3 P_{\rm{diff}}(k_2,k_3)$, where $P_{\rm{diff}}(k_2,k_3)$ is taken from Eq.~(\ref{dpn}), that one of the two final mesons will have momentum $k_2$.
 The shoulder on the right of each curve is not a numerical artifact.
 It results from the fact that, with fixed $k_0$, the Jacobian factor in the $k_3$ integral diverges at threshold for the production of the corresponding meson.
+This would lead to a pole in the limit $\sigma\rightarrow\infty$, but here this pole is smeared by the momentum width of the initial wave packet.

 Next, in Fig.~\ref{ptot}, we plot the total probability for meson multiplication, as a function of the initial meson momentum $k_0$.
 Note that, at high $k_0$, the probability asymptotes to the value found in Eq.~(\ref{asy}).